Judi Bari: We still don't know who tried to kill her

 This from Dennis Cunningham, one of the lawyers that successfully sued the FBI on behalf of Judi Bari and Darryl Cherney, in BeyondChron:

 But they[the timber companies] didn't want to make a martyr out of her.
 They hoped to shut her up for good.
 They thought they did, but she didn't die in the bombing.
 It was a miracle she didn't die.
 But then they had her accused of the bombing.
 Within three hours and five minutes of the explosion, they were under arrest.

-In fact we still don't know for sure who put the bomb underneath the driver's seat of her car 20 years ago, though there are plenty of reasons to suspect that the timber companies and the FBI were involved.
+In fact we still don't know who put the bomb underneath the driver's seat of her car 20 years ago, though there are plenty of reasons to suspect that the timber companies and the FBI were involved.

 Nick Wilson is the most reliable source on the subject: